CastilloAnthony/CastilloAnthony.github.io/README.md

 ### A Quicklook

-Below is a sample of some code that I've written and worked with.
+Below is a sample of some C++ code that I've written and worked with.
 In this example, I created a header file for a class object with the intent that it'd be capable of reading a specific file (contigencyLibrary.txt) line by line and importing those lines as urls, folder locations, or file locations.
-Once the program has pulled the data from the text file, it  then attemptted to access each url individually.
+Once the program has pulled the data from the text file, it then attempts to access each url individually.
 And then wait for user input before closing.
 Its a simple program intended to automate the opening of specific files, folders, or websites.

 ```c++
 #ifndef H_dictionaryList